ioBroker/ioBroker.zigbee/README.md

 ioBroker Zigbee driver for Xiaomi (and other) devices via cc2531/cc2530

-Look wiki for info https://github.com/kirovilya/ioBroker.zigbee/wiki.
+Look wiki for info, hardware and flash https://github.com/kirovilya/ioBroker.zigbee/wiki (russian lang).

 **It is alpha version of driver!!!
 Properties names may changing!!!**